ReaperOAK/chesscodex/README.md

 ## 📄 License

-This project is proprietary software for ChessCodex Chess Academy.
+This project is proprietary software for AspireChess Academy.

 ---